letianwang92/ML4CompHeatTransfer/README.md

 # ML4CompHeatTransfer
-repo for the ML for composite heat transfer project
+repo for the ML for composite heat transfer project only part 2 is currently released

 ## Three components
 - Visualize the weight with affine model:  SVM, Logistic Regression The advantage of linear affine model is to link the weight directly to the physical geometry.

-- Improve Accuracy with CNN
+- Improve Accuracy with CNN (updated)
   CNN has strong pattern recognition capabilities.
 A naive CNN has already reached good robustness.

 - Generate composite design